Get pumped: Plan your heat pump project

 Heat Pump FAQs

 Partially, but not entirely.
 In Minnesota, homes with an ASHP are required to have a supplementary heating source to maintain comfort on the coldest winter days.
-The auxiliary heating source can be a gas system (like a gas furnace) or an electric system, depending on your preferences.
+The supplementary heating source can be a gas system (like a gas furnace) or an electric system, depending on your preferences.

 For most people, the combination of energy efficiency, bill savings, and comfort make an ASHP a worthwhile upgrade.